Marku5A/arduino-house-system/README.md

 **Instructions**
 1. Wire the sensors to the Arduino according to the diagram
-2. Move the *monitoring-system* folder into the *Arduino* folder on your computer
+2. Create a new folder in the *Arduino* folder on your computer and name it whatever you want
+3. Move the *monitoring-system* folder into the new folder you created
-3. Plug the arduino into your computer
+4. Plug the arduino into your computer
-4. In the arduino IDE, open up the *monitoring-system* sketch
+5. In the arduino IDE, open up the *monitoring-system* sketch
-5. Click the upload button
+6. Click the upload button